ddeysel27/Crop-Disease-Detection/README.md

 Option B — Or export it:
 export OPENAI_API_KEY="your_key_here"

-▶️ Run the Streamlit App
+# ▶️ Run the Streamlit App

-From the project root:
+#### From the project root:

 streamlit run app/app.py

-The app will open with:
+#### The app will open with:

-Welcome Page
+1. Welcome Page

-Upload & Classify
+2. Upload & Classify

-Chatbot
+3. Chatbot

-Browse Articles
+4. Browse Articles

-🧪 How to Use the Pipeline
+#  How to Use the Pipeline
+### Scout the differnt species
+When you click a specie button you will see:

+- A sample image of the species leaf
+- A gpt description of the species selected and diseases on database

-1️⃣ Upload an image
+### Upload an image

 You will receive:

-Predicted species
+- Predicted species

-Predicted disease
+- Predicted disease

-Confidence scores
+- Confidence scores

-LLM explanation

-Treatment suggestions
+- Heatmap

-2️⃣ Ask the chatbot
+#### Ask the chatbot

 The RAG pipeline retrieves scientific text → LLM answers reliably.

-3️⃣ Browse indexed articles

-You can inspect the scientific sources used during conversation.

-📊 Model Training
+# Model Training

 Training notebooks are located in:
 /notebooks/

-Each notebook includes:
+### Each notebook includes:

-Dataset loading
+- Dataset loading

-Augmentation + preprocessing
+- Augmentation + preprocessing

-ViT fine-tuning
+- ViT fine-tuning

-Evaluation
+- Evaluation

-Export of .pth model
+- Export of .pth model

-To start training:
+### To start training:

 jupyter notebook
 Then open any training file.

-🎓 Evaluation (Batch Testing)
+# Model Evaluation

 Use:

-notebooks/05_batch_testing.ipynb
+tests/evaluate_model.ipynb on full tests from each dataset

-This notebook provides:
+# This notebook provides:

-Accuracy
+- Accuracy

-Confusion matrices
+- Confusion matrices

-Per-species breakdown

-Hard-case analysis (blur, rotation, lighting)

-Failure-case study for pipeline refinement

-🤝 Contributing
+# 🤝 Contributing

-Fork the repo
+- Fork the repo

-Create a new branch
+- Create a new branch

-Make changes
+- Make changes

-Submit a PR
+- Submit a PR

 All contributions are welcome.

-📜 License
+# 📜 License

-MIT License (or update as preferred)
+MIT License

-🎯 Summary

-This repository delivers a production-style multi-model AI system combining:

-Deep learning (Vision Transformers)

-Generative AI

-RAG architecture

-Clean deployment (Streamlit)

-Modular inference pipeline

-Research-quality evaluation

-The system is reliable, explainable, scalable, and ready for real-world agricultural use.